Automated External Reporting | Deloitte US has been added to your bookmarks.

-Over the past 10 to 20 years, many companies have made significant investments to improve their accounting and reporting processes.
-Much of this effort has been focused on using technology to better enable processes to “close” the general ledger and “consolidate” balance sheets and income statements.
+For more than 10 years, many companies have made significant investments to improve their accounting and reporting processes.
+Much of this effort has been focused on using technology to better enable processes to close the general ledger and consolidate balance sheets and income statements.
 These improvements have allowed companies to realize many benefits, including more reliable and readily available financial information, as well as improved control environments as processes are more automated and operationally efficient.
 However, as processes to close and consolidate have improved, many of the processes followed to prepare and submit financial statements and other external reports (e.g., statutory, tax, regulatory, management) continue to be operationally inefficient and—in some cases—may be ineffective.

 - Consolidations and joint ventures

 - Income tax accounting and provisions

 - Statutory and multi-Generally Accepted Accounting Principles (GAAP) reporting